 Most would have been centred on the cattle markets – and in Tenbury the auctions were still held in the traditional cattle market site until 2006.
 Every year the whole market ground was laid out in lots of mistletoe, and holly, and later on Christmas trees, many displayed within the cattle pens – as if they might escape…

 In 2005 the market site itself was sold for redevelopment and there were fears that the mistletoe auctions would cease.
 This resulted in the creation of the Tenbury Wells Mistletoe Festival – an annual event celebrating the town’s history in the mistletoe trade.
-The auctions are, happily, continuing – alongside the other mistletoe festival events, Details of all can be found at www.tenbury-mistletoe-festival.co.uk
+The auctions are, happily, continuing – alongside the other mistletoe festival events, Details of the auction are available on auctioneer Nick Champion’s website http://nickchampion.co.uk/auctions/holly-and-mistletoe and information on the Mistletoe Festival is available at http://www.tenbury-mistletoe-festival.co.uk and at http://www.tenburymistletoe.org/festival.html

 Not just Tenbury, and not just auctions